bathrivijay05/QuizApp/README.md

-# 🎓 Friendly Quiz App
+# 🎓 Quiz App

 A modern, interactive quiz application for testing your knowledge.
-Built with vanilla JavaScript - no dependencies, just open and start learning!
+Built with JavaScript - no dependencies, just open and start learning!

 ## 🚀 Quick Start